Stubberson/the-odin-project/README.md

-# Testing Git and GitHub within the Odin Project
+# Odin Project
-The Odin Project
+Testing Git and GitHub within the Odin Project